victoryang1/DAT-BOS-16/resources/instructor-resources/tech-guide.md

 - **[Github](www.github.com)** - We’ll be using Github on a daily basis to store and share our code
 - **[Python 2.7](https://www.python.org/download/releases/2.7/)** - We will be using Python & its packages as our primary language
 - **[Anaconda](https://www.continuum.io/downloads)** - We will be using Anaconda as our primary development environment
-- **[Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)** - In addition to creating a Github account, you'll also need to install the command line tools for Git
+- **[Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)** - In addition to creating a Github account, you'll also need to install the command line tools for Git.
+Windows users should [install Git Bash](https://git-for-windows.github.io)

 ## COMMON TOOLS